carol419/Derivatives/README.md

 2. The pro way: clone this Git repository in order to **locally** follow along in Python/Jupyter.
 This requires a Python distribution on your local system.
 If you don't have one, check out [Anaconda HERE](https://www.anaconda.com/products/individual).

 3. The ancient way: use the static [HTML version HERE](https://cafawo.github.io/Derivatives/derivatives.html).
-This, however, will not allow you to play with the codes.
+This, however, will not allow you to interact with the code or dynamic features.

 ## Working with Google Colaboratory (Colab)